murkl/arch-os/CONTRIBUTING.md

 # Working on Arch OS

 Everything below follows from one decision: **a commit is built once**.
-The image on the release page is not a rebuild of what was tested — it is the file that was tested, moved.
+The image on the release page is not a rebuild of what was tested, it is the file that was tested, moved.
 That only works if promoting a commit does not change it, which is why `main` is only ever fast-forwarded.